 That’s the vision anyway.
 The truth is subscription business models don’t always succeed.
 They succeed and fail depending on whether customers stay or leave.
 If your customers don’t get the value you promised them, they’ll leave, and your growth will stall.

 So the task before you is to become more customer-centric than ever.
 How?
-By delivering more delightful interactions to your customers across the entire buying and paying journey — driving customer retention and, as a result, recurring revenue growth.
+By delivering more seamless interactions to your customers across the entire buying and paying journey — driving customer retention and, as a result, recurring revenue growth.

-Below, we share steps you can take to put subscriptions to work for your business.
+Here are some tips to put subscriptions to work for your business.

 Predictable revenue.
 Stop hitting the revenue reset button every quarter.
 Companies with subscriptions will often start each quarter with a baseline revenue at or near the previous quarter (depending on churn), then build on top of that.